Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Abstract

 Are oranges highest in vitamin C when they are fresh from the tree (or, in a pinch, the grocery shelf)?
-In this project you'll learn how to measure the amount of vitamin C in a solution using an iodine titration method.
+Does the amount of vitamin C in an orange change over time, after it has been picked?
+In this science project, you will find answers to these questions by measuring the amount of vitamin C in a solution using an iodine titration method.

 Credits

-Andrew Olson, Ph.D., Science Buddies
+Andrew Olson, PhD, Science Buddies Teisha Rowland, PhD, Science Buddies

 Sources

-This project is based on:
+This science project is based on:

 Introduction

-So you can better understand how a titration works, let's look at the specific example of determining the concentration of vitamin C. Vitamin C, also known as ascorbic acid, is the titrant in this case (because its concentration is unknown).
-You start with a measured volume of the titrant.
-The titrating solution that will added to the titrant is iodine.
+So you can better understand how a titration works, let us look at the specific example of determining the concentration of vitamin C. Vitamin C, also known as ascorbic acid, is the titrand in this case (because its concentration is unknown).
+You start with a measured volume of the titrand.
+The titrating solution that will added to the titrand is iodine.
 You will start out by using your iodine solution to titrate a known amount of vitamin C, using a solution prepared from a vitamin C tablet.
-You will carefully measure the amount of iodine solution need to titrate the known amount of vitamin C. You will know when the titration is complete because you will add a third chemical—soluble starch—to the solution.
+You will carefully measure the amount of iodine solution needed to titrate the known amount of vitamin C. You will know when the titration is complete because you will add a third chemical—soluble starch—to the solution.
 The starch acts as an indicator: the starch changes the color of the solution when the iodine/vitamin C reaction is complete.
 As soon as the solution changes color, you will stop adding iodine solution.
 Once you have calibrated your iodine solution with a known amount of vitamin C, you can then repeat the procedure to determine how much vitamin C there is in samples of fresh-squeezed orange juice.

-The chemical reaction of iodine with vitamin C is called an oxidation-reduction reaction.
-(Chemists often use the shorthand 'redox reaction' to refer to this type of reaction.)
+The chemical reaction of iodine with vitamin C is called an oxidation-reduction reaction (chemists often use the shorthand 'redox reaction' to refer to this type of reaction).
 The ascorbic acid is oxidized to dehydroascorbic acid, and the iodine is reduced to iodide ions.
 Oxidation-reduction reactions always occur in pairs like this.
 The molecule that loses electrons is oxidized, and the molecule that accepts the electrons is reduced.

 Terms and Concepts